Gesture-Controlled Aerial Robot Formation for Human-Swarm Interaction in Safety Monitoring Applications: Introduction

-The introduction of~\acp{uav} as \textit{robotic co-workers}~\cite{Haddadin2011Springer} in these settings offers numerous benefits, including the ability to access locations that are challenging for humans to reach, assist in tool handling, monitor workers' safety, and reduce the physical and cognitive workload imposed on the human workers~\cite{TognonTRO2021, BenziRAL2022}.
-Within the context of the European AERIAL-CORE project\footnote{\url{https://aerial-core.eu}}, the application for safety monitoring is driven by the observation that violations of safety protocols are a primary cause of fatal injuries during maintenance tasks on electric power infrastructures.
-To tackle this issue, the concept of \textit{Aerial Co-Workers} (\acsp{acw}) has been developed~\cite{olleroAERAM}, encompassing three roles: the inspection-\acs{acw} \cite{CaballeroIEEEAccess2023}, the safety-\acs{acw} \cite{kratky2021aerialfilming}, and the physical-\acs{acw} \cite{Afifi2022ICRA}.
-These roles constitute key components of future human-robot missions aimed at maintaining electric power transmission infrastructures and, more broadly, the entire energy system.
+\acp{uav}, serving as \textit{robotic co-workers}~\cite{Haddadin2011Springer} in these settings, offer numerous advantages, including the ability to access hard-to-reach locations, assist in tool handling, monitor worker safety, and reduce both the physical and cognitive workloads of human workers~\cite{TognonTRO2021, BenziRAL2022}.
+Within the framework of the European AERIAL-CORE project\footnote{\url{https://aerial-core.eu}}, the emphasis on safety monitoring stems from the observation that violations of safety protocols are a leading cause of fatal injuries during maintenance tasks on electric power infrastructures.
+To address this issue, the concept of \textit{Aerial Co-Workers} (\acsp{acw}) has been developed~\cite{olleroAERAM}, encompassing three roles: the inspection-\acs{acw} \cite{CaballeroIEEEAccess2023}, the safety-\acs{acw} \cite{kratky2021aerialfilming}, and the physical-\acs{acw} \cite{Afifi2022ICRA}.
+These roles are envisioned as key components of future human-robot missions aimed at maintaining electric power transmission infrastructures and, more broadly, the entire energy system.

-Safety monitoring applications require the human operator, tasked with situation assessment, to be provided with a comprehensive view of the scene.
-The operator greatly benefits from the capability to adapt this view interactively, with their situation awareness significantly enhancing as the number of simultaneous scene perspectives increases.
-This fact underpins the utility of deploying multiple \acp{uav} for this purpose.
-However, when monitoring human workers, it is vital to balance the operator's preferences with the monitored individuals' safety and comfort, ensuring their performance is not adversely affected by the \acp{uav}' proximity.
+In safety monitoring applications, it is crucial that the human operator responsible for situation assessment is provided with a comprehensive view of the scene.
+The comprehensive view is greatly enhanced by the ability to adapt the perspective interactively, with situational awareness significantly improving as the number of simultaneous scene perspectives increases.
+This need underscores the utility of deploying multiple \acp{uav} for safety monitoring.
+However, when monitoring human workers, it is essential to balance the operator's preferences with the safety and comfort of the monitored individuals, ensuring that their performance is not adversely affected by the proximity of the \acp{uav}.